martin-bach-oracle/conference-talks/241011-poug/readme.md

 The code was developed with, and tested against an _Always Free_ Oracle Autonomous Database-Serverless Version 23.6.0.24.07, APEX 24.1.0 instance.
 The instant client, release 23ai, is also needed to work with the Simple Oracle Document Access no-SQL API.

+The examples work with a local Oracle Database 23ai Free as well, testing was performed against Oracle Database 23ai Free (23.5.0.24.07) and APEX 24.1.0.
+In that combination, you do not need the thick client.

 ## Introduction

 [`introduction.sql`](./introduction.sql) demonstrates how to create a new account suitable for developing server-side JavaScript applications.
 A few additional examples, to be executed either in `sqlcl` or SQLDeveloper Next, provide a couple of use cases including: